-I’ve always been a creative person.
+I’ve always been creative.
 After achieving an Advanced Diploma in Fashion Design and Technology in my twenties, I later added certificates in applied design to fabric and jewellery-making.
-I spent over twenty years working in the fashion and applied arts industries including running my own successful women’s wear, children’s wear and jewellery labels.
+I worked in the fashion and applied arts industries including running my own successful women’s wear, children’s wear and jewellery labels.

-About ten years ago, I discovered a love of teaching and began teaching night classes to pass on the skills I’d accumulated over the years—design, pattern-making, sewing, Art Clay Silver, screen-printing, cake decorating and machine embroidery.
+About ten years ago, I began teaching classes to pass on the skills I’d accumulated over the years—design, pattern-making, sewing, Art Clay Silver, screen-printing, cake decorating and machine embroidery.

 Writing started as a self-dare to see if I could produce a manuscript.
 My first novel, Peak Hill, which was developed from that manuscript, was a finalist in the Romance Writers of New Zealand Pacific Hearts Full Manuscript contest in 2016.

-I now squeeze full-time study for an Advanced Diploma in Applied Writing in around writing my third, novel, knocking out the occasional short story, teaching sewing and pattern-making part-time and being a wife and mother.
+I now squeeze full-time study for an Advanced Diploma in Applied Writing in around writing my third novel (the first in a series), knocking out the occasional short story, teaching sewing and pattern-making part-time and being a wife and mother.